0xacn/utilitybot/.github/README.md

 ## What is it?
 Our bot can help you manage your server with many useful commands!
 You can kick, ban, create polls, and much more!
-If you want more information about commands, check out our [comprehensive list](utilitybot.co/commands) of all of our bot's commands.
+If you want more information about commands, check out our [complete list](utilitybot.co/commands) of all of our bot's commands.

 ## Our bot uses